kaizen-ai/kaizenflow/devops/compose/airflow/README.md

   ```
 - The containers are recreated

-- To remove all containers and volumes
+- To remove all containers and volumes:
   ```
   > docker-compose down -v --rmi all
   Removing airflow_scheduler_cont ... done